danielhrisca/asammdf/README.rst

 * xlsxwriter : for Excel export
 * scipy : for Matlab v4 and v5 .mat export
 * hdf5storage : for Matlab v7.3 .mat export
-* PyQt5 : for GUI tool

 other optional dependencies

 * chardet : to detect non-standard unicode encodings
+* PyQt5 : for GUI tool
+* pyqtgraph : for GUI tool

 Benchmarks